Animesh-Ramesh/playListApp/README.md

 Start MYSQL server (mysql -u root) and create a new database for the project (CREATE DATABASE Playlist).

 Create the required songs table using the ParseData Java Project.

-Navigate to the root directory of the ParseData project and run the following command to install the dependencies:
+Navigate to the "ParseData" directory by running the command cd playListApp/ParseData Build the project using a build tool such as Maven.
+The project uses Maven, you can build it by running the command mvn clean install.
-For this step you would either require maven integrated into your IDE(intellij) or you would need to install and set it up to run on terminal (https://maven.apache.org/index.html) mvn clean install
+Once the project is built, you can run it by executing the command mvn exec:java Please note that these steps assume that you have Java and a build tool (Maven) already installed on your machine(https://maven.apache.org/index.html).

 Navigate to the root directory of the project and run the following command to install the dependencies: mvn clean install